Protect Yourself from Litigation due to Unexpected Python License Agreements

 Most companies already enforce policies about downloading third-party software without prior approval from managers or IT.
-Obviously no one wants employees downloading malicious software.
+Obviously, no one wants employees to download malicious software.

 Expanding this policy will help the Development team find and download packages from PyPI and other open-source Python sites.

-To up security, it’s highly recommended an organization extend their third-party software policy to open-source packages.
+To up security, it’s highly recommended an organization extend its third-party software policy to open-source packages.
 This will help avoid packages with unwanted licenses.

 Python Packages are Legally Binding

-Even a trusted package, that’s clearly not malicious, can pose a threat due to their license.
-The GPL-3 license could cost your company via legal fees and potentially cost you the Copyright of your proprietary software.
+Even a trusted package, that’s clearly not malicious, can pose a threat due to its license.
+The GPL-3 license could cost your company legal fees and potentially cost you the Copyright of your proprietary software.

 Python packages are legally Copyrighted material; when someone creates a package, they own its copyright – except when they publish to the Public Domain.
 The author decides how others can use their Python package through the license agreement.